Croquet England Logo

 7.2 The Returning Officer shall publish any personal statement submitted by each of the candidates whose name appears on the ballot paper.

 7.3 The Returning Officer shall specify the date by which votes must be cast electronically or ballot papers returned to him or her at the specified address.
 Ballot papers must be signed and contain the voter's membership number or address.
-They may be returned by post or by such other means as the Returning Officer may specify, including an email from a registered address.
+They may be returned by post or by such other means as the Returning Officer may specify, including email from a registered address.

 8. Method of Voting